Vizzuality/trends.earth-CLI/README.md

 ### Setup

-- Clone the repo and move to the folder
+- Clone the repo and go to the folder

 ```
 git clone https://github.com/Vizzuality/GEF-CLI